 The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’

 It was as if with the Christ story we as a society agreed about what was good.
 In the pagan pantheon while there was room for compassion, the society held no particular obligation of conscience to the poor, sick and old.
-The Christ story turned the hero worship of the great and powerful warriors and emperors on its head by holding up an outcast, itinerant teacher as one truly blessed by the gods.
+The Christ story turned the hero worship of the great and powerful warriors and emperors found throughout the ancient world on its head by holding up an outcast, itinerant teacher as one truly blessed by God.

 Virtue has always been praised but what is considered virtuous changes with time.
 Virtue has not always included the aspect of innocence or childhood virginity we see in the Christian ethos.
 A society in which groups are worshiping say, Mars the god of war or Aphrodite the goddess of temple prostitutes or the dangerous drunken revelries of Dionysus, is a society fundamentally different than our own.
 It is hard for us to truly appreciate just how thoroughly the leaven of Christianity has remade the modern world.
 It is not that we no longer have violence, prostitution, and drunken brawls; it is just that no one is really holding them up as paragons of virtue.

-The archetypal nature of our minds is well reflected in the pantheons of polytheism but the summum bonum has changed.
+The archetypal, modular nature of our minds might well be reflected in the pantheons of polytheism but the summum bonum has changed.
 The wisdom and folly of the world was shuffled a bit, spawning numerous stories where the outcasts are kings, underdogs win, and the weak bring down the strong.
 In our stories and folk wisdom we believe the best of human lives are often lived among the common people, those without fame or fortune.

 All this is of a type with the story of the outcast who hung on a cross and overthrew the most powerful empire in history by the power of virtue.
 This new Moses rejects the temple religion of his day and the philosophies and cults of the pagans of his society.
 In his elevation of the child and the poor and the sick to states of beatitude, his teaching disrupts the common understanding that the rich and the powerful must be God’s favorites.